-- 1. Average the duplicate Absorbance readings for each standard (ST1 ST5).
+- 1. Calculate average of absorbance readings for each standard (ST1 ST5).
 Create a standard curve by plotting the mean absorbance for each standard on the Y-axis against the concentration (in μ M) on the X-axis and perform a simple linear regression fitting of the standard curve. - 2.
-Find concentration of NAD+ and NADH in stabilized extracts added into each well using formula of linear regression of the Standard curve. - 3.
-Average results for four Sample Blanks (BL UNK1-4).
-The obtained value represents unspecific reactions of the extracts with Assay Color Reagent in the Master Mix. - 4.
-Average results for the duplicate of each sample (UNK). - 5.
-Average results for the duplicate of the Positive control and multiply on 10 to obtain the concentration (μ M) of NAD+ and NADH metabolite in the Positive Control. - 6.
-Correct obtained concentrations in Samples for Sample Blank and multiply by 10 to obtain the concentration (μ M) of NAD+ or NADH metabolite in the initial blood sample.
-If NAD+ Stabilized extracts have been additionally diluted, the concentration must be multiplied by additional dilution factor.
+Find concentration of each metabolite in each well using the formula of linear regression of the standard curve. - 3.
+Calculate the average of four Sample Blanks (BL UNK1-4).
+The obtained value represents unspecific signal of the stabilized extracts. - 4.
+Calculate the average of duplicates of each stabilized sample extract (UNK). - 5.
+Calculate the average of duplicates of the stabilized Positive Control and multiply by 10 to obtain the concentration (μ M) of NAD+ and NADH metabolite in the original 150 μ L of Positive Control. - 6.
+Correct the obtained concentrations in stabilized sample extracts for the Sample Blank value (calculated in step 3) and multiply by 10 to obtain the concentration (μ M) of NAD+ or NADH metabolite in the original blood sample (see the details on page 16).
+If NAD+ stabilized extracts have been additionally diluted, the concentration must be multiplied by the additional dilution factor.